Frequent Questions About PVMA Certification for Utility Tree Worker & Utility Tree Trimmer work

 A All certificates are valid for five years from June 30th of the year the applicant completed the PVMA/IVMAA UTW Safety Training Program, not five years from the year of certification.

-Q What does certification indicate?
+Q What does PVMA certification indicate?

 Q What is certification and why is it important?